POETIC

 shit, you know what I mean?

-M: I guess when anything becomes commercialised there’s a homogenizing,
+M: I guess when anything becomes commercialised theres

 mass-market medium.
 Through using metaphor in hip-hop, hip-hop artists